Paulie Stewart OAM - Activist, Punk Rocker

 Q: Let’s start with music, because that’s how I first knew you—in the pub gigs of the ’80s.
 Do you give your music a label?
 Do you call yourself punk?

 A: I never considered myself a musician at all.
-I sort of got into it all by accident, really, because my claim to fame was being a bad trumpet player in the school band.
-But I used to go to all the punk gigs and ran into this group of guys.
+I sort of got into it by accident—my claim to fame was being a bad trumpet player in the school band.
+But I went to all the punk gigs and ran into this group of guys.
 One day at the South Melbourne Market, one of them said, “Didn’t you play trumpet at school?”
 I said, “Yeah, but I was shithouse.”
 He replied, “Doesn’t matter—it’s punk.
 Just come along and play one song.”

-But that night, the neighbour hated the noise so much he jumped the fence with an axe and started chopping the mixing desk.
+That night the neighbour hated the noise so much he jumped the fence with an axe and started chopping up the mixing desk.
 Kids freaked out, someone rang the cops, and three divvy vans turned up.
-Of course, the one rule at the Painters and Dockers’ pub was no cops allowed.
-A huge brawl broke out—beer, blood, vomit flying everywhere.
+The one rule at the Painters and Dockers’ pub was no cops allowed.
+A huge brawl broke out—beer, blood, vomit everywhere.
 I was on stage playing one song thinking, “I want to do this for the rest of my life.”
 Forty years later, we’re still going.

 Q: You had a reputation as the “bad boys” of Melbourne.
 Was that deserved?